November 29, 2016

-Price is important, but it should not be the only criteria when choosing your roofing contractor.
+Price is important, but it should not be the only criteria when choosing your roofing contractor in Edmonton.
 Those that work for cheap cannot provide qualitative workmanship, customer service, warranty, and insurance.
 Customers choose a cheap roofing contractor or decide to have a cash job done may run the risk spending more money fixing their roofs in a long run.

 2. Business license, insurance, and WCB - Alberta

 When choosing a roofing contractor, always ask if they have the following things: business license, commercial general liability coverage, and an active W.C.B. account.
 In Edmonton, it is required by law that a business shall have a license when providing goods or services to customers.
 Commercial General liability insurance will protect both the consumer and the business from unforeseen events, such as bodily inquiry, property damage, medical payments and financial losses.
 WCB coverage is a No-Fault insurance, i.e. providing protection and compensation for workers and employers regardless who caused the work injury.

 3. Meet and chat with your roofing contractor

 A good roofing contractor will never just drop off a quote and go.
 He/she will make efforts answering all of your questions and address any concerns.
 Consumers need to understand that a roofing contractor’s first job is to solve your roof problems.